 Convictions tossed out against ex-Flynn business partner

 ALEXANDRIA, Va.
-(AP) — A federal judge has tossed out the convictions of a one-time business partner of former national security adviser Michael Flynn who was accused of acting as a Turkish foreign agent.
+(AP) — A federal judge on Tuesday tossed out convictions against a one-time business partner of former national security adviser Michael Flynn who was accused of acting as a Turkish foreign agent.

 Trenga had expressed doubts about the government's case throughout the trial.